prop-162: WHOIS Privacy

 Secretariat impact assessment

-• Over 400 organizations now have access to bulk Whois data.
-Around 70 unique logins have accessed bulk Whois data over the last 3 months.
-The current Whois data acceptable use agreement (AUA) does not contemplate the revocation of access by the Secretariat.
-However, the Secretariat can implement stronger terms and require accession to them for continued access to the bulk Whois data.
-This would not address prior issues but may help limit the impact going forward.
+• The current WHOIS data acceptable use agreement (AUA) does not contemplate the revocation of access by APNIC.
+However, APNIC can implement stronger terms and require accession to them for continued access to the bulk WHOIS data.
+This would not address prior issues, but may help limit the impact going forward.

 • The existing AUA does not contemplate a requirement to delete prior data without evidence of misuse.
 As noted above with respect to access, APNIC can remove ongoing access until such time as the re-publisher accedes to new terms.